 Content marketing can be supported by using existing topics as inspiration.
-Content based on these topics can then be developed and tied to products or services offered.
+Content-based on these topics can then be developed and tied to products or services offered.

 To save money on content marketing, consider repurposing and recycling old content.
-Reuse articles by updating old information and align them with current SEO strategies, while confirming brand voice consistency.
-Additionally, repurpose long-form content such white papers or ebooks and reframe them into other types of content or address a popular subtopic.
+Reuse articles by updating old information and aligning them with current SEO strategies, while confirming brand voice consistency.
+Additionally, repurpose long-form content such as white papers or ebooks and reframe them into other types of content or address a popular subtopic.

 Reusing a video library is an effective way to create content marketing opportunities.
 For example, if you have a webinar with no accompanying blog post, then take advantage of the opportunity.

 Outsourcing content creation is an option to explore while undertaking a content marketing journey, as it can lead to higher-quality content and a better return on investment.